tstenvold/helot-conjure/README.md

 ## Tests
 Tests currently only operate as client requests but will in future test database aspects and server side etc.
+Tests should be run from the main directory with `pytest test/` The test will purge the database and all info there will be lost.

 ## Current Problems
 - Sandboxed run environment is laughable, so this only works for trusted request (see next point)